2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-push-to-github.md

 nothing to commit, working tree clean
 {% endhighlight %}

-Yup, `git status` is telling us that our local repository has newer commits than the repository on GitHub and suggest we run `git push`.
+Yup, `git status` is telling us that our local repository has newer commits than the repository on GitHub and is suggesting we run `git push`.
 Great idea!
 Let's push our changes up to GitHub.

 ``` shell
 git push